Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Control Design and Stability Proof

 \subsection{Actuator Dynamics Part}

 In this section, a control signal is designed to stabilize joint dynamics and obtain control goals.
-Because forces being engendered in muscles generate torques around joints, the estimation of the HEF is considered in the actuator dynamics part.
+Since the forces in the muscles generate torque around the joint, the estimation of the HET is considered in the actuator dynamics part.
 Utilizing Lemma 1, \(\Delta_J\) can be estimated as,